How to Save 95% of Your Time on Vissim Traffic Model Calibration With GoodVision

-GoodVision automation saves 95% of your time
+GoodVision saves 95% of your time with traffic modelling

-One of the major goals of GoodVision Video Insights platform is saving traffic modellers their precious time on repetitive manual tasks.
+One of the major goals of GoodVision Video Insights platform is to save traffic modellers their precious time on repetitive manual tasks.
 GoodVision is the pioneering solution that is able to do it from the digitally extracted traffic data from the traffic video survey.
 In the current product version 23, PTV Vissim users are supported.

 How do you like the new process below?
 Just imagine: